 Grants are provided for?

 GUDP can provide grants for applied research projects including development and/or demonstrations activities.
-The project must at the same time promote both green and economic sustainability and thus have what GUDP calls "the double bottom line".
+The project should bear in mind that GUDP promotes both green and economic sustainability and thus GUDP projects have a "the double bottom line".